Culinary students in class at the Institute of Culinary Education

 1. Apply to ICE and pay the application fee.

-2. Complete the ICE financial aid process including submitting a FAFSA (a copy must be submitted to the Institute of Culinary Education to demonstrate financial need) and have been disapproved by Plus, NJ Class, Sallie Mae and Tuition Flex.
+2. Complete the ICE financial aid process including submitting a FAFSA (a copy must be submitted to ICE to demonstrate financial need) and have been denied by Plus, NJ Class, Sallie Mae and Tuition Flex.

 4. Be planning a career in the culinary industry.

-• Applicants must be a high school graduate or have a GED
+1. Applicants must be a high school graduate.

-There is no deadline for this scholarship opportunity – awards are announced monthly.
-The scholarship will be in the form of a tuition credit applied to the student's Balance Due upon enrollment in the Career Culinary Arts, Career Pastry & Baking Arts or Career Plant-Based Culinary Arts Program.
-The scholarship must be redeemed within one year of being awarded and placement in class will be on a space-available basis.
-ICE will notify the student at least 30 days before the start date of an available class.
+There is no deadline for this scholarship opportunity — awards are announced on a rolling basis.
+The scholarship will be in the form of a tuition credit applied to the student's Balance Due upon enrollment in the Culinary Arts, Pastry & Baking Arts or Health-Centered Culinary Arts program.
+The scholarship must be redeemed within one year of being awarded.

 Please contact your Admissions Representative for additional information.

-The ICE High School Senior Scholarship is intended for current high school senior applicants, and may be applied towards tuition for Career Culinary Arts, Career Pastry & Baking Arts, or Career Plant-Based Culinary Arts.
-Fifteen (15) scholarships will be awarded each year in the amount of $5,000.
+The ICE High School Senior Scholarship is intended for current high school senior applicants, and may be applied towards tuition for all degree and diploma programs in Culinary Arts, Pastry & Baking Arts or Health-Centered Culinary Arts.
+A total of up to six (6) scholarships, each worth a maximum of $10,000 will be awarded annually, up to 3 from the New York campus and up to 3 from the Los Angeles campus.

 Applicants must: